Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 }
 ```

-Used by the admin-dashboard to create a new feature toggles.
+Used by the admin-dashboard to create a new feature flags.

 **Notes:**

 - _name_ **must be globally unique**, otherwise you will get a _403-response_.
 - _type_ is optional.
 If not defined it defaults to `release`

-Returns 200-response if the feature toggle was created successfully.
+Returns 200-response if the feature flag was created successfully.

-## Update a Feature Toggle {#update-a-feature-toggle}
+## Update a Feature Flag {#update-a-feature-toggle}

 :::caution Removal notice
 This endpoint was removed in Unleash v5.
-Please use the [project-based endpoint to update a feature toggle](/reference/api/legacy/unleash/admin/features-v2.md#update-toggle) instead.
+Please use the [project-based endpoint to update a feature flag](/reference/api/legacy/unleash/admin/features-v2.md#update-toggle) instead.
 :::